ssbothwell/plfa.github.io/src/plfa/part1/Induction.lagda.md

     ————————————————————————————————————————————————————————————
     p : ℕ
     n : ℕ

-This indicates that after simplification the goal for hole 0 is as stated, and that variables `p` and `n` of the stated types are available to use in the proof.
-The proof of the given goal is trivial, and going into the goal and typing `C-c C-r` will fill it in.
-Typing `C-c C-l` renumbers the remaining hole to 0:

-    +-assoc′ : ∀ (m n p : ℕ) → (m + n) + p ≡ m + (n + p)
-    +-assoc′ zero n p = refl
-    +-assoc′ (suc m) n p = { }0

-Going into the new hole 0 and typing `C-c C-,` will display the text:

-    Goal: suc ((m + n) + p) ≡ suc (m + (n + p))
-    ————————————————————————————————————————————————————————————
-    p : ℕ
-    n : ℕ
-    m : ℕ

-Again, this gives the simplified goal and the available variables.
-In this case, we need to rewrite by the induction hypothesis, so let's edit the text accordingly:
+hypothesis, so let's edit the text accordingly:

     +-assoc′ : ∀ (m n p : ℕ) → (m + n) + p ≡ m + (n + p)